ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_python/how-to-2.md

     return computation_time
 ```

 The above function returns the total time (in seconds) needed for calculating the FFT.
-We repeat the FFT multiple times (trial_count) to have a stable estimate of the computation time.
+Repeat the FFT multiple times (trial_count) to have a stable estimate of the computation time.

 To measure the performance, invoke the **perform_sin_fft** function for various signal lengths.